-Hypervolemia, also called fluid overload, is the condition of having too much water in your body.
-While the body normally has a certain amount of fluids in it, too much fluid can damage your health.
+Hypervolemia is the condition of having too much fluid volume in your body.
+While the body normally has a certain amount of fluids, too much fluid can damage your health.

 - swelling, also called edema, most often in the feet, ankles, wrists, and face